 North Tonawanda is a medium-sized city located in the state of New York.
 With a population of 30,785 people and 11 constituent neighborhoods, North Tonawanda is the 39th largest community in New York.

 Unlike some cities, North Tonawanda isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in North Tonawanda are a mix of both white- and blue-collar jobs.
 Overall, North Tonawanda is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in North Tonawanda who work in office and administrative support (17.00%), sales jobs (10.60%), and management occupations (7.75%).

 Also of interest is that North Tonawanda has more people living here who work in computers and math than 95% of the places in the US.

 In terms of college education, North Tonawanda is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.10% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in North Tonawanda in 2010 was $29,140, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $116,560 for a family of four.
 However, North Tonawanda contains both very wealthy and poor people as well.

 The people who call North Tonawanda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Tonawanda residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Tonawanda include Polish, Irish, Italian, and English.

 The most common language spoken in North Tonawanda is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Chinese.